-The Inspiration Point Trail is a key attraction for hikers in the Juniper Lake area of Lassen Volcanic National Park.
+The Inspiration Point Trail is a top attraction for hikers in the Juniper Lake area of Lassen Volcanic National Park.

 The hike to Inspiration Point certainly gets the heart pumping.
 But considering that the trail travels a modest 0.7 mile and ends at a relatively low final elevation, Inspiration Point offers surprisingly good views of nearby Juniper Lake plus many of Lassen Volcanic National Park’s other lakes and peaks.

 Distance: 1.4 miles round trip

 Season: late June through mid-October